 Our physical therapists at Creekside specialize in treating foot and ankle injuries.
 They will assess your foot & ankle as well as your entire kinetic chain to provide a whole-body solution to your peroneal tendon pain.
 They will work with you to develop a plan to return to walking, standing & running without pain.
 This plan often includes:

 - Kinetic chain and gait assessment: The entire kinetic chain affects the amount of work that the peroneal tendons have to perform.
 By improving the efficiency of your walking & movement patterns, the less work the painful tendon has to do.

 - Hands on treatment to decrease pain:

-- IASTM and ASTYM are effective at improving muscle & fascial mobility throughout the lower leg.
+- IASTM and Graston are effective techniques at improving muscle & fascial mobility throughout the lower leg.
 This can decrease how much 'tightness' and pain you feel with walking & moving the ankle.

 - MFD helps to increase the mobility of the layers of connective tissue through the lower leg.
 This decompressive technique can improve the tendon's mobility and decrease tightness & pain.